consiglionazionaledellericerche/jscontact-tools/README.md

         JSCard jsCard = objectMapper.readValue(json, JSCard.class);
 ```

-### Deserialization of a card group
+### Deserialization of a group of cards

-Deserialization of a card group and the related cards is performed through a custom deserializer dealing with a list of polymorphic objects (i.e. JSCard instances and JSCardGroup instances).
+Deserialization of a JSCardGroup object and the related cards is performed through a custom deserializer dealing with a list of polymorphic objects (i.e. JSCard instances and JSCardGroup instances).

 ```
     @Test